crayoncrayon2003/ETLPipelineBuilder/README.md

 ETL pipeline functions can be added in the form of plugins.

 Plugins implement the following:
-・Their own names
+* Their own names
-・Their own parameter schemas
+* Their own parameter schemas
-・Their own functions
+* Their own functions

 The Backend App provides a framework for calling plugin groups.
 The backend application runs independently as an ETL pipeline.